 He has given us.
 Eph 2-8,9 is the Church’s all time favorite passage, but

-they stop short of understanding that God has given us responsibility to
+they stop short of understanding that God wants us to

-work with Him to effect this grace in our daily walk in the world around us.
+work with Him to effect His grace in our daily walk.

-Here are two incredible verses relating to that fact: 2Cor 6-1, “And
+Here are two verses relating to that fact: 2Cor 6-1, “And

 working together with Him, we also urge you not to receive the grace of God